 What's included in the price?

 As well as taking part in the workshop the fee also includes entry into the zoo for the participant and car parking.
 Lunch and refreshments are not included in the price, but can be purchased from the cafe.
 Participants are also welcome to bring a packed lunch with them.

 How many other students will be taking part on my workshop?

 There will be a maximum of 10 participants on each workshop.
-This ensures that the lead photographer has plenty of time to answer any questions and interact with everyone on the workshop.
+This ensures that Dave has plenty of time to answer any questions and work with everyone personally.

 What should I wear?